Constitution of Malaysia: Laws on freedom of assembly

-Under the Public Order (Preservation) Act 1958, the relevant Minister may temporarily declare any area where public order is seriously disturbed or seriously threatened to be a "proclaimed area" for a period of up to one month.
-The Police has extensive powers under the Act to maintain public order in proclaimed areas.
+Under the Public Order (Preservation) Act 1958, the Home Minister may temporarily declare any area where public order is seriously disturbed or seriously threatened to be a "proclaimed area" for a period of up to one month.
+The police has extensive powers under the Act to maintain public order in proclaimed areas.
 These include the power to close roads, erect barriers, impose curfews, and to prohibit or regulate processions, meetings or assemblies of five persons or more.
-General offences under the Act are punishable by imprisonment for a term not exceeding six months; but for more serious offences the maximum prison sentence is higher (e.g. 10 years for using offensive weapons or explosives) and sentences may include whipping.
+General offences under the Act are punishable by imprisonment for a term not exceeding six months; but for more serious offences, the maximum prison sentence is higher (e.g. 10 years for using offensive weapons or explosives) and sentences may include whipping.

-Another law which previously curtailed the freedoms of Article 10 is the Police Act 1967, which criminalised the gathering of three or more people in a public place without a licence.
-However the relevant sections of the Police Act dealing with such gatherings have been repealed by the Police (Amendment) Act 2012, which came into operation on 23 April 2012.
+Another law which previously curtailed the freedoms of Article 10 is Section 27 of the Police Act 1967, which criminalised the gathering of three or more people in a public place without a permit.
+However Section 27 of the Police Act dealing with such gatherings have been repealed by the Police (Amendment) Act 2012, which came into operation on 23 April 2012.
 The Peaceful Assembly Act 2012, which came into operation on the same day, replaced the Police Act as the principal legislation dealing with public gatherings.

 Peaceful Assembly Act 2012

 The Peaceful Assembly Act gives citizens the right to organise and participate in peaceful assemblies subject to the restrictions under the Act.
-Under the law, citizens are allowed to hold assemblies, which includes processions (see the definition of "assembly" and "place of assembly" in section 3 of the Act), upon giving 10 days notice to the police (section 9(1) of the Act).
-However, no notification is required for certain types of assemblies, such as wedding receptions, funeral processions, open houses during festivals, family gatherings, religious assemblies and assemblies at designated places of assembly (see section 9(2) and the Third Schedule of the Act).
-However, street protests, which consist of "mass" marches or rallies, are not permitted (See section 4(1)(c) of the Act).
+Under the law, citizens are allowed to hold assemblies, which includes processions (see the definition of "assembly" and "place of assembly" in section 3), upon giving 5 days notice to the police (section 9(1)).
+However, no notification is required for certain types of assemblies, such as wedding receptions, funeral processions, open houses during festivals, family gatherings, religious assemblies and assemblies at designated places of assembly (see section 9(2) and the Third Schedule).

-The following are comments from the Malaysian Bar Council on the Peaceful Assembly Act:

-PA2011 appears to allow the police to decide what is a "street protest" and what is a "procession".
-If the police say that an assembly being organised by Group A to gather at one place and move to another is a "street protest", it will be banned.
-If the police say that an assembly being organised by Group B to gather at one place and move to another is a "procession", it will not be banned and the police will allow Group B to proceed.
-FAQs on Peaceful Assembly Bill 2011.